stefl14/multi-label-classification-climate/README.md

 # Multi-Label-Classification Without Deep Learning

+## Disclaimer

-The code is in no way production quality and shouldn't be interpreted as such for any readers!
-As such you may find the commentary in notebooks informative but the code itself less so... you won't see any Poetry envs and such here, just straight up requirements.txt :).
+For prying eyes :), this code is in no way production ready and shouldn't be interpreted as such!
+You may find the commentary in notebooks informative but the code itself less so (you won't see any Poetry envs and such here, just straight up requirements.txt and messy GPU stuff that works on my laptop!).

+## Uses
 This repo contains some rough experiments on a relatively small multi-label classification dataset.
 The goal is to explore some of the difficulties that arise with multi-label classification on small datasets, and how these difficulties can be overcome without transfer learning using large language models.